 In early April 1963, the Vietcong attacked a cluster of strategic hamlets in An Xuyen Province on the Ca Mau Peninsula.
-On day one of the operation, the guerrillas hit four of the mutually supporting hamlets in the group.
+On day one of the operation, the guerrillas hit four of the mutually-supporting hamlets in the group.
 Once those hamlets had been weakened, and their defenders made gun shy, the Vietcong, on day two, struck the two most isolated hamlets in the cluster.
 Those two hamlets fell to the Vietcong, with the loss of a regular ARVN company.

 By July 1963, the Vietcong’s enhanced strength, apparent in its intensifying counteroffensive against the Strategic Hamlet Program, began to trouble U.S. officials.
 In the delta, where the Vietcong made some of its greatest gains in 1963, David Halberstam witnessed firsthand the deterioration of the GVN’s position.
 He stated, “Here [in the delta] the “strategic hamlet” program of gathering the population in stockaded towns is encountering difficulties.
 A major re-evaluation is taking place.”
-A little over two weeks later Halberstam wrote, “Americans and other advisors are extremely worried about the hamlet program in the delta.”
+A little over two weeks later Halberstam wrote, “Americans and other advisers are extremely worried about the hamlet program in the delta.”

 The Vietcong did not confine its counterattacks solely to the delta.
 Its fighters struck at hamlets all across South Vietnam, including the area northwest of Saigon, where the program had begun.
 On August 19, 1963, in a symbolically-important attack, the Vietcong destroyed the first model strategic hamlet at Ben Tuong in Ben Cat District, not far from the Lai Khe rubber plantation in Binh Duong Province.
 Moments after urging the residents to return to their old homes, the guerrillas set fire to the hamlet, burning it to the ground.